 - Your doctor may recommend a telehealth visit or an in-person visit.
 If a different diagnosis is made, showing your child doesn’t have COVID-19, your child may return to school after they recover from their sickness.

 - Your child may qualify for a COVID-19 test.
 Your doctor will work with local and state health departments to determine if testing is needed.
 Your child may be referred for COVID-19 testing at CHOP or another testing site near your home.

 - If the test is negative, your child may return to school, as long as fever (if your child had one) has been gone at least 24 hours and respiratory symptoms like cough are improved.

 - If the test is positive, let the school know right away.
-Your child must stay home for at least 10 days from symptom onset and wear a mask in public for an additional five days.
+Your child must stay home for at least five days from symptom onset and wear a mask in public for an additional five days.
 Fever must be gone for 24 hours and respiratory symptoms must be improved before they can return to school.
 Your doctor may also provide additional guidance around steps you can take at home to reduce the risk of infection spreading to other family members, such as wearing masks in the house.
 Learn more about what to do if your child tests positive for COVID-19.
 Children who cannot reliably mask in school will likely need to stay home for a full 10 days.

 Make sure to ask school officials if documentation is required to return to school.